wuxun/Go/README.md

 # Go
-Go chess manual viewer for osx
+Game of go record viewer for osx